Insprill/dv-gauge/README.md

 To build the AssetBundle for gauge, you'll need to install Unity **2019.4.40f1**.
 You can then open up the `GaugeBundleBuilder` project in this repo.

-To add the meshes to the project you'll need to export them yourself using something like [AssetStudio][asset-studio-url].
+Before building the asset bundle, you must dump all the required meshes into the project.
+This can be done automatically by going to `Gauge` > `Dump Meshes`.
+Select the folder that contains your install of the game, then click "Dump Meshes".
-You can find all the meshes you need to export in `GaugeBundleBuilder/Assets/Meshes/meshes.txt`.
+After a few seconds, all the required meshes should be in the project.

-To build the bundle, go to `Gauge > Build Asset Bundle`.
+To build the bundle, go to `Gauge` > `Build Asset Bundle`.
 If you're missing meshes, it won't let you build the bundle.